 This no excuses post has been a long time coming.
 One of the things that most librarians have in common is that they are long-suffering, friendly, helpful, accommodating types, ready to share knowledge, know-how and eager to grasp on any acknowledgement they receive from academic leadership and fellow teachers.
 While the grumbles and moans are prolific within our little echo chambers, few of us have … Continue reading No excuses – Britannica Image Quest

 This morning plagiarism crossed my screen for the third time in a week, which means the topic is demanding to be written about!
 The first time was during an academic discussion last week.
-A group of us were being asked our opinion about the proliferation of study groups on FaceBook and other social media platforms … Continue reading Third time requires a post – plagiarism
+A group of us were being asked our opinion about the proliferation of study groups on FaceBook and other social media platforms and their role not only in mutual support during study, … Continue reading Third time requires a post – plagiarism